Invariant Causal Prediction with Local Models: On the identifiability of causal parents

 \section{On the identifiability of causal parents}

-Recall that, ultimately, we want to build a method based on observational data that is able to identify a set $\tilde{S} \subseteq [D]$ of causal parents.
-This set desirably approximates $S^*$ as well as possible, and ideally $\tilde{S}=S^*$.
-This section takes steps leading to a \emph{(meta)-}methodology that ensures that $\tilde{S} \subseteq S^*$ with high probability, so that we guarantee at least control over false discoveries.
-This approach is rooted on a testing perspective, and aims to identify sets of \emph{plausible causal parents}, which are also often called invariant sets (of covariates) in the relevant literature.
+Ultimately, our goal is to identify, based on data, a set $\tilde{S} \subseteq [D]$ of variables deemed causal parents, that is ideally identical to $S^*$.
+Towards this goal we develop a test-based methodology ensuring $\tilde{S} \subseteq S^*$ with high probability.
+The methodology works by identifying sets of \emph{plausible causal parents}, which are also often called invariant sets (of covariates) in the relevant literature.
 Roughly speaking, a subset $S \subseteq [D]$ is \emph{plausible} if it allows for a data generation model as described by Assumption \ref{ass:population}, when $S$ takes the place of $S^*$.
-In that sense the name invariant set refers to the property that the covariates with indices in $S$ can model the target $Y$ with an additive noise $\varepsilon^e$ that is invariant in $e$.
-Importantly, the true parents $S^*$ are an invariant set by Assumption \ref{ass:population}, so finding a minimal invariant set of some sorts allows us to control the false positive probability.
+The inferred set of causal parents $\tilde{S}$ is then the intersection of all plausible sets.
+In the following section we formalize those concepts and show that we can control the false positive discoveries, so that $\tilde{S} \subseteq S^*$ with high probability.